arjumanjahan/analyzer/README.md

 <li>	* filterResponseCodes set with a value - when set with a list of responseCodes, the log-lines with the specified response codes will be filtered out.
 Eg. a 404 response request can be filtered out when processing top N urls.</li>
 <li>	* filterResponseCodes set BLANK - when set to blank, all log-lines will be considered valid to evaluate the top N urls.
 Only lines missed will be corrupt lines identified as tokens < 9.</li>

-<li>4.
-To evaluate topNvisitors, no special logic has been added to filter log-lines based on HTTP method.
+<li> To evaluate topNvisitors, no special logic has been added to filter log-lines based on HTTP method.
 The current implementation considers GET, POST, HEAD etc methods as the visitors. </li>
    </ul>

 <h3>Steps to compile</h3>
 <ul>
-<li>1. click on maven on the right side of the window screen</li>
+<li> click on maven on the right side of the window screen</li>
-<li>2.
-Run cmd- `maven clean`. </li>
+<li> Run cmd- `maven clean`. </li>
-<li>3.
-Run cmd 'maven install' this will create the tar.gz file based on the details in the assembly</li>
+<li> Run cmd 'maven install' this will create the tar.gz file based on the details in the assembly</li>
-<li>4.
-The jar is generated in the target directory.
+<li>The jar is generated in the target directory.
 Check jar full path in the console-log.</li>
  </ul>

  <p align="center">